20 Different Types of Fruits Explained

 They are typically round fruits with a red pulp that tastes sweet and sour.

-As one of the different types of fruits, grapefruit contains about 8% of your daily thiamine requirements.
+Grapefruit is one of the different types of fruit.
+It contains about 8% of your daily thiamine requirements.
 It also helps to reduce cell deterioration and cancer.

 9. Blueberry